IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 - Intent Architect 4.4.0

+### .NET 9 support

+We have added full support for .NET 9.
+When creating applications you can configure to target .NET 9 and all of our modules have been updated to resolve the latest NuGet packages for your targeted .NET Framework.

+The current default for new applications is .NET 8 as it is the latest LTS.

 ### AutoMapper `ProjectTo` option for CRUD patterns

 There is now an option to have your CRUD data queries realized using `AutoMapper`'s `ProjectTo` feature.
 There is a new application setting under "Domain Interaction Settings" called "Default Query Implementation" which has the following options: